Neuro Linguistic Programming (NLP)

 A key concept within NLP is the idea that we each form our own unique internal map or image of the world.
 This map is the result of the way we filter information about the world around us which we receive through our five senses.

 We all have our own unique psychological filtering system which we use to process the millions of pieces of information which are constantly being absorbed through our five senses.
 The information is used to create our own internal mental map, through which we understand and relate to the world.
 We then give personal meaning to the information received, by assigning language to the internal images, sounds, tastes and smells.
-Our behaviours and responses occur as a result of these filtering processes and how we interpret the world through our internal map.
+Our behaviours and responses occur as a result of these filtering processes and how we interpret the world through our mental map.